-I am carefully traversing the access road from the Ocmulgee National Monument Visitor Center to the park’s main attraction – the mysterious ancient mounds that rise majestically from the earth upon which they are constructed.
+I am carefully traversing the access road from the Ocmulgee Mounds National Historical Park Visitor Center to the park’s main attraction – the mysterious ancient mounds that rise majestically from the earth upon which they are constructed.
 Though my trusty little Nissan Versa is neither loud nor imposing, I am driving slowly and with some care, lest a doe and her young, a wee woodland critter or a fellow human, hiking along the 5 miles of marked trails, should dart out in front of me unexpectedly.

 It’s a very nearly perfect Sunday afternoon on the Macon Plateau, sunny and temperate.
 Outside the confines of my car, I spy with my little eye an endless expanse of azure sky.
 The pristine blue is dotted only with a cottony cloud or two floating amiably above, while on either side of me, fall leaves carried on the breezy winds dance a charming little pas de deux in colorful bursts as they drift from branch to ground in the heavily wooded park.